When and how to test for Legionella bacteria in water systems

 While the disease is potentially fatal, the good news is that harmful bacteria causing it can be removed by correctly maintaining water systems.
 Also, employers and landlords have a legal duty to do so and protect the health of people in their buildings.
+It is a key part of any water hygiene regime.

 When and where do you find Legionella bacteria?